Reducing OOM in ML Pipelines with Parquet + PyArrow + Streaming Standardization

 - Supports chunked reading

-- Good fit for analytical/ML tabular data
+- Good ecosystem for analytical/ML tabular data

 Example: unlike loading a massive .npy file all at once, Parquet lets you process data incrementally in manageable chunks.